10 Crucial Elements for Website Credibility

 This study of over 2,500 online shoppers found that participants comment on design and website’s look and feel more than on any other factor, with over 46% of comments addressing design in some way.
 A separate study called “What Makes Web Sites Credible? found that good design is the second most common credibility factor.

 A trust badge verifies that a business is authentic.
 Security seals also confirm that your website has been tested and is safe to buy from.
 Then which trustmarks are the best to use?

-Econsultancy discovered that the best trust marks are those your audience is already familiar with.
+Econsultancy discovered that the best trust badges are those your audience is already familiar with.
 According to another study by Actual Insights , badges from well-known brands are the most effective.
 In their survey three companies - MacAfee, Verisign and PayPal - achieved the highest recognition.

 This study found physical address, contact phone number and email address as the top three credibility signals, followed by photos of the organization’s members.
 Clearly displayed contact details subconsciously suggest to users that there’s a real business behind a website.
 Similarly, a prominent “Contact” button can act as a credibility cue.

 Visitors consider websites displaying relevant and engaging information as more credible.
 According to research by BJ Fogg, 25% of respondents rely on the content and information focus as a sign of a website’s credibility.
 Elements that, according to the study, make copy relevant include:

 - Depth / Length